sufyanaziz/sufyanaziz/README.md

 ## Abstract 🔖

-- 🌱 I'm currently studying react js, next js and more
+- 🌱 I'm currently studying react js, next js, typecsript and more
 - 💬 Ask me about anything in my project
 - ✔️ I've completed 2 projects with clients (React and Node)
 - ⚡ Fun fact: I love to play game 🎮